Jeff Koons

 Banality Series

 The Banality series was Koons first major series of works.
 It included several different types of sculpture, including several devoted to religious symbolism.
 The lovingly crafted Ushering in Banality (1988), for instance, features two little angels leading a pig followed by a tracksuited boy.
 The series climaxed in 1988 with three versions of Michael Jackson and Bubbles, a life-size porcelain and gold-leaf statue of the pop star cuddling Bubbles, his pet chimpanzee.
 In 1991, one version - now in the permanent collection of the San Francisco Museum of Modern Art - was auctioned at Sotheby's New York for more than $5.5 million.
 It featured in Koons' second retrospective at the Chicago Museum of Contemporary Art, in 2008.
-The Bubbles statue raised Koons to the level of artist-celebrity - something he reinforced by opening a Warhol-like factory studio in SoHo New York, where he employed 30 specalist assistants.
+The Bubbles statue - seen as an icon of 1980s pop art - raised Koons to the level of artist-celebrity, something he reinforced by opening a Warhol-like factory studio in SoHo New York, where he employed 30 specalist assistants.
 In addition, he began using contractors such as German wood-carvers, and hired an image consultant.

 Made in Heaven Series

-Having become an art star, Koons turned next to film, and decided that the quickest way to become a film star was to make a sex film.
-This led him to meet and marry the Italian sex symbol La Cicciolina (Hungarian-born naturalized-Italian Ilona Staller), who subsequently appeared in much of his Made in Heaven work, including paintings, glass sculptures and large colour photographs of herself and Koons in sexually explicit poses.
-Hugely controversial, its admirers see the series as his greatest work, confronting issues of guilt and shame in a similar way to the Renaissance masterpiece Adam and Eve's Expulsion From the Garden of Eden (1426-7, Brancacci Chapel) by Masaccio.
+Having become an art star, Koons turned next to film, and decided that the quickest way to become a film star was to make an 'adult' film.
+This led him to meet and marry the Italian actress La Cicciolina (Hungarian-born naturalized-Italian Ilona Staller), who subsequently appeared in much of his Made in Heaven work, including paintings, glass sculptures and colour photographs of herself and Koons in explicit poses.
+(See also: fine art photography.
+See also: Is Photography Art? ) Hugely controversial, its admirers see the series as his greatest work, confronting issues of guilt/shame in a similar way to the Renaissance masterpiece Adam and Eve's Expulsion From the Garden of Eden (1426, Brancacci Chapel) by Masaccio.
 In 1991 Koons and Staller married, and the following year had a son, Ludwig, but the marriage ended soon afterward.
 After agreeing to joint custody, Staller absconded to Italy with the child.
 Koons later destroyed much of his Made in Heaven work during the custody battle.

 Celebration Series